 - South Gippsland

-In 2021, families in the following 15 council areas will also have access to the program:
+In 2021, families in the following 15 council areas will also have access to up to 15 hours each week

 - Central Goldfields

 These first roll-out areas have been chosen because they already have the physical capacity to meet local demand.